NOTICE:

 Initial Consultations on a first-come, first-available basis, with both same-day (when available) and advance scheduling options.
 If you are in crisis and need immediate support, please refer to our Crisis page to identify appropriate resources.

 If you are looking to schedule an initial appointment with a provider who specializes in substance use counseling or are a student athlete looking to schedule with our Sport Psychologist, please let our front desk staff know when you call to schedule so they can ensure you are scheduled with the appropriate provider.
+Additionally, please let us know if you have accessibility needs.

 Personal commitment to counseling is crucial for success.
 We encourage students to attend all scheduled appointments.
 If you need to cancel or reschedule an appointment, please do so as soon as possible by calling CAPS at 704-687-0311.
 Repeated missed sessions without advance notice may negatively affect your eligibility for counseling services at CAPS.